Background pattern

 The most frequent symptoms of overdose are vomiting, nausea, dizziness, and confusion.

-In acute trimethoprim overdose, bone marrow depression has been observed.
+In acute overdose with trimethoprim, bone marrow depression has been observed.

-In case of non-emergence of vomiting, it should be induced.
+If vomiting does not appear, it should be induced.
 Gastric lavage should be performed.
-Depending on renal function, administration of fluids is recommended if urinary elimination is low.
-Both substances, trimethoprim and sulfamethoxazole, are dialyzable by hemodialysis.
+Depending on the state of renal function, administration of fluids is recommended if urinary elimination is low.
+Both trimethoprim and sulfamethoxazole are dialyzable by hemodialysis.
 Peritoneal dialysis is not effective

-In case of overdose or accidental ingestion, consult the Toxicological Information Service.
-Telephone 91 562 04 20, indicating the medication and the amount taken
+In case of overdose or accidental ingestion, consult the Toxicology Information Service.
+Phone 91 562 04 20, indicating the medication and the amount taken

-The side effects described for Balsoprim are classified by frequency and are as follows:
+The adverse effects described for Balsoprim are classified by order of frequency and are as follows:

 • Headache, nausea, diarrhea